 Reporting on the State of the Environment

-In the year of an ordinary election, the Annual Report will include additional information on the State of the Environment relating to the objectives for the environment established by the Community Strategic Plan.
-This means that a separate State of the Environment report is no longer required.
-The environment should be addressed as part of a quadruple bottom line annual report.
+Also in the year of an ordinary election, the Annual Report is required to include additional information on the State of the Environment relating to the objectives for the environment established by the Community Strategic Plan.
+This can be addressed by appending the End of Term report to the Annual Report.

 When it is not an election year, the state of the environment may be addressed as part of a quadruple bottom line annual report rather than developing a separate report as required under previous legislation.

 Some councils choose to do more comprehensive environmental reporting than the basic requirement to report on the environmental objectives of the Community Strategic Plan.
 This may be because: